When you will get paid

 Your payment may be delayed if you have not given the DWP all the information needed to assess your claim, including the amount of your rent.

-An advance payment will only give you half of your expected Universal Credit payment, and your future monthly payments will be reduced while you pay the advance back.
+An advance payment can give you up to the amount of your expected Universal Credit award, and your future monthly payments will be reduced while you pay the advance back.

 You can ask for an advance payment at any time from the day you claim until three working days before your assessment date.